Alabama

 |

-Statute provides general guidance for the determination of improperly marked ballots.
+Statute provides general guidance for the determination of voter intent on improperly marked ballots.
 Administrative rules include detailed uniform standards for counting paper ballots.

 |